jain-p9/Complex_PD-net/README.md

 # Complex_PD-net
-The code for complex arithmetic in PD-net.
+The code for complex arithmetic in the unrolled Primal-Dual Net architecture.